pthethanh/effective-go/README.md

 ## Package Names

 All references to names in your package will be done using the package name, so you can omit that name from the identifiers.
 For example, if you are in package chubby, you don't need type ChubbyFile, which clients will write as `chubby.ChubbyFile`.
 Instead, name the type `File`, which clients will write as `chubby.File`.
 Avoid meaningless package names like util, common, misc, api, types, and interfaces.
-See <http://golang.org/doc/effective_go.html#package-names> and<http://blog.golang.org/package-names> for more.
+See <http://golang.org/doc/effective_go.html#package-names>, <http://blog.golang.org/package-names> and [Naming Conventions](https://pthethanh.herokuapp.com/blog/articles/golang-name-conventions) for more.

 ## Pass Values